-Most people won’t lose their vision due to diabetes especially if they control it well.
+Most people won't lose their vision due to diabetes, especially if they maintain very tight control.
 That said, diabetes can impact your vision very seriously.

 Just imagine lots of little sugar crystals speeding through the very small capillaries that supply your eyes with blood.
-With each heart beat those crystals can scar the insides of your blood vessels and damage the fine nerve endings in your eyes.
-That’s why diabetes is a leading cause of blindness.
-Specifically, diabetic retinopathy happens when diabetes damages retinal blood vessels, causing them to bleed or leak fluid, which in turn results in distortion to or even the complete loss of vision.
+With each heartbeat, those crystals can scar the insides of your blood vessels and damage the fine nerve endings in your eyes.
+That's why diabetes is a leading cause of blindness.
+Specifically, diabetic retinopathy happens when high blood sugar damages retinal blood vessels, causing them to bleed or leak fluid, which in turn results in distortion or even the complete loss of vision.